-IA 100 - INTRODUCTION TO INTERNATIONAL RELATIONS: HISTORY AND CONCEPTS

-For many years, it was argued that IR was a branch of Political Science concerned with the 'international' rather than the 'domestic' sphere of political life.
-According to most descriptions, the ultimate raison d'etre of IR was to explain why wars happened and how peace could be sustained over time.
+IA 100 - INTRODUCTION TO INTERNATIONAL RELATIONS: HISTORY AND CONCEPTS ultimate raison d'etre of IR was to explain why wars happened and how peace could be sustained over time.
 The main subjects were states, and the focus was on dynamics between states in an anarchic world.
 The modern study of IR incorporates, inter alia, many different actors, not just states (e.g. International Organizations, Non-Governmental Organizations, Multi-National Corporations, Social Movements, Civil Society); the study of the environment; the emergence of an international human rights regime; the reasons for state failure; the degree to which globalization as a phenomenon is altering the structure of international society; and, increasingly, the sources of disorder in an age of international terror; hegemony versus multipolarism.
 Students will be able to debateconcepts like: balance of power, collective security, international legal arrangements, and globalization.
 This course is both an introduction to International Relations and a useful transmission belt to those going on to study IR after their first year.
 The course fullfils information technology and oral presentation requirements.
 3 credit hours.